NotJustJoe/PRINTF_UNIT_NJM/README.md

 ./medium.sh

-HARD : The Last Test, using STRONG Test made to push your function to its limit
+HARD : The Last Test, using STRONG Test made to push your function to its limit /!\ THIS TEST IS HERE TO TRY TO BREAK YOUR FUNCTION BUT THE REAL PRINTF STILL HANDLE IT /!\

-not done yet
+./hard.sh

 BONUS : Testing Bonus function with lots of differents test, ranging from easy to hard but with the bonus stuff !